occopus/docs/sphinx/source/user/createinfra.rst

 .. _cloudinit site: https://cloudinit.readthedocs.org/en/latest

-In order to deploy an infrastructure, OCCO requires
+In order to deploy an infrastructure, Occopus requires
  #. description of the infrastructure
  #. description and definition of the individual nodes

 The following section explains how the various descriptions must be formatted.

-.. _userinfradescription:
+.. _infradescription:

 Infrastructure Description
 --------------------------